Foundaro Spokes Docs

 Comments Tab

 The Comments tab aggregates all unresolved inline editorial comments across all content items.
-This gives editors a single place to track open feedback without navigating to each item individually.
+Comments support threaded replies and @mentions for team collaboration.

 Key fields per comment: